Santa Maria dell'Ammiraglio

 beyond that a forehall and a bell tower or campanile to the west which

-served as a new main entrance.
+served as a new main entrance in the thirteenth century.
 An external frieze has a

 dedicatory inscription in the Arabic fashion, although it is written in